zhewang/lcvis/README.md

 Secondly, install `Flask`.
 You can do so by `pip3 install flask`.

-Then go to the root directory and type `python3 main.py`.
+Then go to the root directory of the repo and type `python3 main.py`.

 Finally, open your browser and go to `http://localhost:8080` for periodic astro-objects and `http://localhost:8080/supernova` for supernova.